shaojun/open_docs/projects/ml_server/kafka/kafka_server.md

 - Step 1: Start Kafka broker on Host machine
-Make sure you have docker and docker-compose installed on your host machine. create a file namely docker-compose.yml and put below content.
+Make sure you have docker and docker-compose installed on your host machine. create a file namely docker-compose.yml and put below content(my default is under this path: `root@iot-message-2001:~/kafka_server`)

  **_replace the `<ADD-YOUR-HOST-IP-HERE>` with your condition, url domain name or Ip are all acceptable._**